tpierrou/code-test/readme.md

 ## Getting started
 ### Prerequisites
 - To begin with the test you will need:
+	- Git
 	-  Visual Studio 2022
+- Start by cloning this repository and then open the solution in Visual Studio

 ### Code structure
 The code in this repository is a simple .NET Web API project.
 You will find the following parts within: